-- To set up a complex and well-organized hierarchy of ticket categories and subcategories using conditional fields;
+- To set up complex and well-organized hierarchy of ticket categories and subcategories using the conditional fields;

-- To send a chatbot reply as a user, contact or custom form in a chat widget to be filled out before a customer is connected to a chat operator.
+- To send a chatbot reply as a user, contact, or a custom form in the chat widget to be filled out before the customer is connected to a chat operator.

-When a user submitted a new request, you should help him to track its progress with statuses that can be managed in Administration » Statuses.
-If your ticket workflow includes other statuses, just rename default ones in Administration » Languages or create additional custom statuses.
+When a user submits a new request, you should help him to track its progress with statuses that can be managed in Administration » Statuses.
+If your ticket workflow includes other statuses than set by default, just rename them in Administration » Languages or create additional custom statuses.

-By default, the system automatically notifies and subscribes all support agents in the company when a new ticket is created.
-But if you want to override UseResponse logic, in Administration » Automation & Notifications you can create triggers to perform automatic subscription, sending custom email notifications, changing status, automatic assignment based on specific conditions.
+By default, the system automatically notifies and subscribes all the support agents in the company when a new ticket is created.
+But if you want to override UseResponse logic, in Administration » Automation & Notifications you can create triggers to perform automatic subscription, send custom email notifications, change statuses, and automatically assign tickets based on the specific conditions.

 In Administration » Support Channels » Help Desk you can allow submitting new tickets anonymously without authentication.
-Here you can also change the notification setting if you want all ticket notifications to be sent from the name of default mailbox instead of agent name who posted a reply.
+Here you can also change the notification settings if you want all the ticket notifications to be sent from the name of the default mailbox instead of agent name who posted the reply.